 In 2000 the Parade went high tech and created its own web site.
 This site has become the repository of the Parade's history, photos old and new, things we fondly remember, things we maybe remember, the place to find out what this year's Parade Theme is and a place to see what the current year's 4th of July T-Shirts look like and where to buy them.
 In 2011 a FaceBook Lakewood 4th of July Parade page was added to make Parade pictures more easily available and a LW4J Twitter account was created to facilitate Tweets about the Parade Theme, T-Shirts and, for safety, any impending Parade day weather issues.

 The "Parade Grounds" at the end of the parade is where refreshments are served.
 Soft drinks, watermelon, and snow cones are provided for all.
 This is also where the awards are given to the many participants in the parade based on many different categories.

-The parade continues today with the purpose unchanged in 48 years.
+The parade continues today with the purpose unchanged in over 50 years.
 "To have a neighborhood parade for the kids of all ages with no commercial advertising or floats in the parade".
 This was done so that the families and children would be able to compete for the many ribbons and awards that are presented at the end of the parade.
 In addition, buttons are given away each year with the different themes.
 Some Lakewood residents have collections of all of the buttons from each year they were distributed.

 The parade is funded strictly through the kind and generous donations of the residents, businesses and neighborhood associations located in the area.
 The annual budget for the parade is about $5,000.
 Some of this is given by "Sponsors" before the parade begins, but about a third is collected at the parade grounds from the people in attendance.